 Upon return, the students will present their work on campus.
 Students will provide a presentation to the ECS program and greater CI learning community.
 Students will share their completed Learning Stories as part of their assessment of the Univ 392 course and NZ study abroad trip.
-Also, students will present the outcome of their Univ 392 NZ study abroad trip at local planning council meeting.
+Also, students will present the outcome of their Univ 392 NZ study abroad trip at local planning council meeting or conference presentation.

-9. Sustainability

-If appropriate, indicate how the content or delivery of the project promotes sustainability at CI.

-Sustainability

-N/A

-▼ 10.
-Approval and Acknowledgement
+9. Approval and Acknowledgement

 Program Chair/Director

 Quintero, Elizabeth P

 Dean